18F/handbook/docs/03-policies/prodev.md

 ## Prodev FAQ's

 Q: How much do I get to spend on prodev each year?
 A: Your budget is $1,200.
 If you're just starting, you'll need to wait 90 days before you gain access to your prodev budget.
-If you're a part-time employee, your budget may be less than $1,200.
+If you're a part-time employee or under 30 hours/week, your budget will be prorated based on your working hours.
 Your manager can tell you more.

 Q: What kinds of stuff can I spend my prodev budget on?
 A: Books, courses, conferences, certifications and prodev-related travel expenses.